 Do the right thing, or don't

-Not that you necessarily have to do the right thing – at the end of pretty much every mission or side-mission in The Outer Worlds, you can opt to betray those for whom you were performing the mission (it contains many factions, and your status as a friend or enemy of each is meticulously logged) and use the mission object or information for your own ends, reshaping the story in the process.
-As a result, there's loads of incentive to play it through a number of times.
+Not that you necessarily have to do the right thing.
+At the end of pretty much every mission or side-mission in The Outer Worlds, you can opt to betray those for whom you were performing the mission (it contains many factions, and your status as a friend or enemy of each is meticulously logged) and use the mission object or information for your own ends, reshaping the story in the process.
+As a result, there's loads of incentive to play through this game a number of times.

-Gameplay-wise, The Outer Worlds may use Fallout 3's blueprint as a base – you're regularly beset by groups of enemies, which have weak spots and must be shot or meleed – but it adds plenty of its own elements.
+Gameplay-wise, The Outer Worlds may use Fallout 3's blueprint as a base – you're regularly beset by groups of enemies, which have weak spots and must be shot or meleed – but it adds plenty of its own elements too.

-And, most importantly, you're not just a lone wolf: throughout the course of the game, you accumulate a band of willing, AI-controlled accomplices (you can take up to two with you), who fight alongside you and have special moves that can be triggered.
+And, most importantly, you're not just a lone wolf: throughout the course of the game, you accumulate a band of willing, AI-controlled accomplices (up to two at a time, anyway), who fight alongside you and have special moves that can be triggered.

-There are two types of ammo – light and heavy.
-Weapons deteriorate with use, so you must repair them (and improve them with mods) and you can carry a generous arsenal of up to four of them.
+There are two types of ammo: light and heavy.
+Weapons deteriorate with use, so you must repair them and improve them with mods, and you can carry a generous arsenal of up to four in total.

 But the coolest weapons come with their own discovery missions: called science weapons, and utterly in keeping with the Dan Dare vibe, these mess around amusingly with the laws of physics.
-One, for example, is a shrink ray, which temporarily renders enemies tiny.
+One example is a shrink ray, which temporarily renders enemies tiny.

-The Outer Worlds' shooting engine is immaculate too: precise and with plenty of feel, and as you level-up and buff your party members with perks, you develop the satisfying ability to take on large groups of dangerous enemies.
+The Outer Worlds' shooting engine is immaculate too: precise and with plenty of feel.
+As you level-up and buff your party members with perks, you develop the satisfying ability to take on large groups of dangerous enemies.
 Although you always have to take a tactical approach, swapping companions if needs be.

 There are some outbreaks of (not overly taxing) puzzling in the game, and you often find in missions that there are ways in which you can stack the odds in your favour, for example by taking out one particular type of enemy, as long as you're prepared to sleuth around a bit.

-The missions are pleasantly varied and thoroughly entertaining – right the way through, The Outer Worlds' writing is absolutely superb.
+The missions are pleasantly varied and thoroughly entertaining.
+All the way through, The Outer Worlds' writing is absolutely superb.
 Its game-world is utterly inviting and gloriously distinctive.
 One great showcase for the writing is a set of dialogue-based missions concerning each of your companions, which feel like mini-soap operas.
 Pumping up your dialogue skill pays dividends: you get plenty of chances to use words, rather than guns, to achieve your mission-goals, thus dialogue is a major part of the game.